 A student can take no more than six credit hours in his/her degree program as directed study.
-Directed studies must be recommended by the division chair and approved by the vice president of academic affairs.
+Directed studies must be recommended by the division chair and approved by the Dean of Academics.
 Directed study courses may not be substituted for courses that a student has previously failed.